Skip to Main Content

 • DeMaster and Stirling (1981): report of a 40-mile swim across open water

-• Some reports of longer swims in recent years (e.g., Pagano et al. 2012)
+• Longer swims may be becoming more common (e.g., Pagano et al. 2012)

 • Longer swims (hundreds of kilometers), especially in open seas with waves can be dangerous